May8Craw/CombatGame/README.md

 We each had to make our own versions of the game, and here are the files for mine.
 It was a lot of fun to make!

+If you want to see the entire game file/zip, email me for the itch password!

 Thanks for reading :)